-Nebraska had a reported 242 human cases of WNV in 2018.
+Nebraska had a reported 32 human cases of WNV in 2019.
 Prevention is the best way to keep you and your family protected against WNV.
-Call or visit the Panhandle Public Health District office in Hemingford to receive DEET wipe towelettes for your next ball game, trip to the lake, or camping trip and help fight the bite this summer.
+Call the PPHD office to request DEET wipe towelettes for your next ball game, trip to the lake, or camping trip and help fight the bite this summer.
 PPHD also has limited quantities of mosquito dunks, which can be used for large areas of standing water that cannot be readily drained.